How do I contact the Graduate College with questions?

 How do I submit official transcripts for an admitted or enrolled student to the Graduate College?

 For Transfer Credit requests: If at all possible, we encourage students to utilize e-Transcript delivery services when requesting to transfer credit from another accredited institution.
-If only hard copy transcripts are available, please continue to mail those as usual and we will do our best to address the requests, but please expect some delays in processing.
+If only hard copy transcripts are available, please continue to mail those as usual.

 What will be the process for sending out I-20s?